ibm-cloud-docs/cephaas/sds_capacity_performance.md

 | Overall Capacity | Used block and object capacity, along with the remaining available capacity, including the burst capacity|
 | Block capacity | Current usage and a link **Go to Block storage** link to update capacity|
 | Object capacity | Current usage and a link **Go to Object storage** link to update capacity |
-{: caption="Table 1.
-Details about deployment capacity" caption-side="bottom"}
+{: caption="Details about deployment capacity" caption-side="bottom"}

 The Overall Capacity is displayed using a bar with visual indicators for both used and available capacity.
 The numerical value in the format of nn used of nn TB reflects used capacity from your Overall capacity.